Riau: Ethnic groups

-There are sizeable Javanese and Sundanese population in Riau.
+There are sizeable Javanese and Sundanese population in Riau Province.
 Javanese forms the second-largest ethnic group in the province, forming 25.05% of the total population.
 Most of them migrated to Riau due to the transmigration program dating from the Dutch East Indies and continued during the Soeharto administration.
 The majority of them lives in transmigration communities spread throughout the region.

 Likewise, the Chinese people are generally similar to the Minangkabau as many of them also work as merchants.
-Many Riau Chinese lives in the capital Pekanbaru, and many can also found in coastal areas in the east such as Bagansiapiapi, Selatpanjang, Rupat and Bengkalis.
-Most of the Chinese people in Riau are Hoklo people, whose ancestors migrated from Quanzhou in modern-day Fujian from the early 19th-century to the mid 20th-century.
+Many Riau Chinese lives in the capital Pekanbaru, and many can also found in coastal areas in the east, such as Bagansiapiapi, Selatpanjang, Rupat, and Bengkalis.
+Most of the Chinese people in Riau are Hoklo people, whose ancestors migrated from Quanzhou in modern-day Fujian from the early 19th century to the mid-20th century.
 Some of the Riau Chinese has migrated to other parts of Indonesia, such as Medan and Jakarta, to seek better life opportunities, while some have also migrated to other countries such as Singapore and Taiwan.

-There are also some groups of indigenous people who live in rural areas and riverbanks, such as the Sakai, Akit, Talang Mamak and Orang Laut.
+There are also some groups of indigenous people who live in rural areas and riverbanks, such as the Orang Sakai, Petalangan, Bonai, Akit, Talang Mamak, Anak Rawa, Orang Duano, and Orang Laut.
 Some of them still leading the nomadic and Hunter-gatherer lifestyle in the remote interior of Riau, while most settled into major cities and towns in with the rise of industrialisation.